wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <pre><strong>k -n pluto get all -o wide
    </strong></pre>

-1. The above get listings for namespace "pluto".
+1. The above get listings for a namespace called "pluto".

 1. Run a busybox web server to test access externally: